uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 The web-server on the player is accessible via port 6680.
 Navigating to [http://raspberrypi.local:6680](http://raspberrypi.local:6680) with a browser on the same network will hopefully show the Mopidy page with links to Iris, Florence and Local.
-Unfortunately acessing `raspberrypi.local` <a href="https://raspberrypi.stackexchange.com/questions/91154/raspberry-pis-local-hostname-doesnt-work-on-android-phones">does not work</a> on Android phones in which case we need the IP address to access this configuration file.
+Unfortunately acessing `raspberrypi.local` <a href="https://raspberrypi.stackexchange.com/questions/91154/raspberry-pis-local-hostname-doesnt-work-on-android-phones">does not work on Android phones</a> in which case we need the IP address to access this configuration file.
 To have the player read this address press play and pause at the same time.
-Then access the configuration page at that IP address: [http://192.168.xxx.xxx:6680](http://192.168.x.xxx:6680).
+Then access the configuration page at that IP address: [http://192.168.xxx.xxx:6680](http://192.168.xxx.xxx:6680).
 <figure markdown>
 ![](assets/mopidy_page.png)
 <figcaption>The Mopidy homepage</figurecaption>